Install this application on your home screen for quick and easy access when you’re on the go.

 Participant funding is no longer to be considered a cost to each separate event; instead a centralised event funding budget has been created, to be administered by the Organisation Subcommittee (responsible for membership, as opposed to the event-specific subcommittees) thus ensuring that event funding is seen more clearly as a membership benefit.

-As a result of centralising the funding streams, the overall budget for funding participants (early career colleagues and graduate students) to attend ECPR events was reviewed and increased from €44,525 to €95,000 from 2020, across all events (including the Futures Lab).
+As a result of centralising the funding streams, the overall budget for funding participants (early career colleagues and graduate students) to attend ECPR events was reviewed and increased from €44,525 to €95,000 from 2020, across all events.

 Eligible participants will now also have their registration/course fee waived as well as receiving funding to cover their actual travel and accommodation costs, rather than an arbitrary/standard amount.
 Together, these revisions will greatly enhance the amount each recipient receives and the overall value of each grant to them.

 The number of funding grants a member institution can receive from the ECPR each year has been increased from a total of two per year, to two per event per year.
-This means that from 2020 (with the creation of the Futures Lab) a member will be eligible to receive up to ten grants per year.
+This means that from 2020 a member will be eligible to receive up to ten grants per year.

 The ECPR has created a new funding stream, which will ring-fence 10% of any annual surplus for new funding activities (in addition to those listed above) to be set each year by the Executive Committee at its March meeting.
 Activities identified for 2020 are: